Module Summary and Final Tasks

 - GCMs also predict important changes in precipitation and surface water availability, that, for some important regions of the globe (the US and Europe) will mean not only hotter climates, but less water for agricultural use, which will present some serious challenges given the fact that we will have about 10 billion people to feed at the end of the century.

-You should have completed the following labs and reading assignments for this module.
-If you have not done so already, please do so before moving onto the next module.
+You should have read the contents of this module carefully, completed and submitted any labs, the Yellowdig Entry and Reply, and taken the Module Quiz.
+If you have not done so already, please do so before moving on to the next module.
 Incomplete assignments will negatively impact your final grade.

 - IPCC, 2007: Summary for Policymakers.
 In: Climate Change 2007: The Physical Science Basis.
 Contribution of Working Group I to the Fourth Assessment Report of the Intergovernmental Panel on Climate Change [Solomon, S., D. Qin, M. Manning, Z. Chen, M. Marquis, K.B.
 Averyt, M.Tignor and H.L.
 Miller (eds.)].
 Cambridge University Press, Cambridge, United Kingdom and New York, NY, USA.